justai-net/ansible_dynamic_task/README.md

-# Generate a VMware guest module task using a Jinja2 template.
+# Generate a vmware_guest module task using a Jinja2 template.

 templates/task_template.j2